Neal Amundson: Legacy and impact on chemical engineering

 Neal's vision was to combine modern advances in science together with elegant yet practical mathematical methods.
 In his first two decades as department head of chemical engineering at the University of Minnesota, Amundson hired several chemists, mathematicians, and chemical engineers.
 He encouraged young faculty to explore new topics in chemical engineering such as biological systems and focused on broadening the discipline to include materials science and engineering.
 Neal acknowledged the importance of emerging fields and had a goal of attracting young faculty in topics such as microbiology and polymers.
 In two decades, he hired several faculty that would become leaders of chemical engineering and materials science; these diverse individuals were then combined into a coherent program bound by his philosophy for team teaching and collaborative research.
 Neal was famous for stating, "I never hired anybody if I thought I was smarter than they are."
 Amundson promoted the idea of teaching courses in groups, with young faculty teaching and lecturing alongside senior professors; his legacy continues at the University of Minnesota.

 Neal Amundson has been called the "father of modern chemical engineering" to recognize his invigoration of chemical engineering with mathematics and emerging research fields.
 His work has impacted multiple generations of students, including his mentoring of 52 PhD students throughout his career.
 As of 2006, Neal Amundson's academic family tree contains more than 3,000 individuals.
 His work on reaction engineering, transport phenomena, and complex reacting systems remains the foundation of modern reaction engineering and chemical engineering.
-As stated by Profssors Andreas Acrivos and Dan Luss, "Seldom has an individual exerted such a major influence in the development of an important field as was done by Neal Amundson to chemical engineering."
+As stated by Professors Andreas Acrivos and Dan Luss, "Seldom has an individual exerted such a major influence in the development of an important field as was done by Neal Amundson to chemical engineering."